 How do you bring up the topic of comfort care when family members insist they just want you to “make mom all better”?
-How do you calm down angry patients, or approach patients who want you to “write the right thing in the chart” so they can stay longer in the hospital?
+How do you calm down angry, frustrated patients, or approach patients who want you to “write the right thing in the chart” so they can stay longer in the hospital?

 While hospitalists get plenty of clinical training, they often are thrown into situations with difficult patients – and don’t have a clue on how to proceed.
 At a role-playing session held during a hospital medicine conference last fall at the University of California, San Francisco, a panel of hospitalists staged several scenarios that they said crop up regularly in their practice.